Nisargs23/Bandit/Writeups.md

 It gave a lot of stuff and there was read r block in that.
 So I read the connected commands thing and I don't know if I fully understood, but it said that without using -ign_eof it gives all the data raceived from the server.

 So now I tried it with the -ign_eof.
 It still gave all that stuff.
 It didn't matter if I used -ign_eof or not, upon entering the password at the end, I got the next password.
-Oh and just an observation, that unlike ssh the passwords are visible in this.
+Oh and just an observation, unlike ssh the passwords are visible in this.

 <img width="389" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/eb76938b-2cee-494b-9f92-136f94cc8558">